Article 1. Mission Statement and Objectives

 b) One who chooses the logical approach to life and its situations; one who shall never accept “faith” as an answer to any question.

 c) One who will dedicate their actions and loyalties to the Reason Riders Association.

 d) One who will honor the traditions and hierarchy of the motorcycling community.

 e) Members who ride shall maintain, at all times, current license to operate a motorcycle in whatever state they reside, current registration for the motorcycle they operate, and any state minimum insurance coverage their home state requires.
-Provide proof of information to the Sergeant At Arms and must be kept on file with the Secretary of each chapter.
+Provide proof of information to the Sergeant At Arms and must be kept on file with that Sergeant At Arms.

 f) Set-up and Tear-down of meeting spaces and event booths.

-i) Maintain communication with Association member and its officers.
+i) Maintain communication with Association members and its officers.

 k) Participating in votes for Association activities (where applicable).